anirudhrathinam94/stuff/volunteering/01-basics/README.md

 - package: Creates a jar from the compiled code
 - integration-test: Process and deploy the package if necessary into an environment where integration tests can be run
 - verify: Runs checks to verify if the package is valid
-- install: Installs the package into the local repo where it can be used as a dependency in other projects locally
+- install: Installs the package into the local repo where it can be used as a dependency in other projects locally.
+Basically just copies the jar file created in target file into the local .m2 repository.
 - deploy: Copies the package into remote repo where it can be shared